supercollider/scvim/README.md

 * Syntax Highlighting
 * A faked REPL via the terminal
 * Code Navigation (jump to definitions) via a global tags file "~/.sctags"
-* Auto-Completion of Class Names via ctrl-x ctrl-] (or simply use supertab to do this with tab)
+* Auto-Completion of known words via tag completion
 * Launch the SuperCollider QT Help System
 * SnipMate integration

 A word of warning: